Installing GOAD on PROXMOX Part 2: Provisioning

 cd /var/lib/vz/template/iso

-wget <https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso
+wget https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso

 Provisioning User

-Create user to provision with: infra_as_code@pve
+Create the user for provisioning: infra_as_code@pve

-on the proxmox ssh:
+On the proxmox ssh:

 pveum useradd infra_as_code@pve